Deir Baalbah: Pre-2011

-The neighborhood was considered a factor in the presidential, prime ministerial, and parliamentary elections in Homs, of course, during the days of Hashim al-Atassi and al-Sabai, because the entire eastern region was considered in his favor.
-After the 1970s, it was marginalized, that is, during Assad's rule, and it had its share of the events of the 1980s in Hama.
+Deir Baalbah was incorporated into Homs from an existing village after Syria gained independence.
+The neighborhood was considered a factor in the presidential, prime ministerial, and parliamentary elections in Homs during the days of Hashim al-Atassi and al-Sabai because the entire eastern region was considered in his favor.
+The neighborhood was marginalized during Hafez al-Assad's rule in the 1970s, causing many of its residents to leave Syria and settle in Western countries.